slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Noam Chomsky*
 > *"When stupidity is considered patriotism, it is unsafe to be intelligent."
 -- Isaac Asimov*
+> *"You can make (most) human beings believe the most absurd ideas provided you manage first to convince their friends; you will fail to sway them with the most compelling arguments if you don't first persuade their closest comrades."
+-- Nassim Taleb*
 > *"Individuals rarely admit mistakes.
 Groups never do."
--- Naval Ravikant*
-> *"'Consensus' is just another way of saying 'average'."
+"'Consensus' is just another way of saying 'average'."
--- Naval Ravikant*
-> *"A group operates through consensus. the consensus will be set by the most intolerable minority.
+"A group operates through consensus. the consensus will be set by the most intolerable minority.
 So you'll the intolerable minority will control the group."
+"If your opinions line up neatly with those of your friends and colleagues, they're not your opinions."
 -- Naval Ravikant*
-> *"If your opinions line up neatly with those of your friends and colleagues, they're not your opinions."
--- Naval Ravikant*
-> *"You can make (most) human beings believe the most absurd ideas provided you manage first to convince their friends; you will fail to sway them with the most compelling arguments if you don't first persuade their closest comrades."
--- Nassim Taleb*
 -->

 > *"Mimicking the herd, invites regression to the mean."